keboola/keboola-as-code-templates/keboola-dbt-tutorial/v1/src/other/keboola.orchestrator/keboola-dbt-tutorial/description.md

-`Run your first data pipeline with dbt!
-Extract seed data, run dbt to model data and export it to the DB destination of your choice!`
+This is a demo data pipeline with dbt.
+It extracts seed data, run dbt to model data and export it the final destination.

-You can choose from more database destinations: Snowflake, Google BigQuery, MS SQL, MySQL and PostgreSQL.
+With dbt, every data analyst, data scientist and data engineer can build their own data pipelines without relying on others.

-Or you can leave the data in keboola storage and decide later.
+If you want to use this template you have to have dbt transfomrations and read only storage switched on.
+Send a ticket to our support to set it up for you.
+Thank you.